 If you are happy with it fill out the edit summary with your changes and click on save page:

 Now just sit back and wait to see if your change is approved!
-If you spent time creating your account with a bit of history you won’t have a problem here.
+If you spent time creating your account with a bit of history (they log your IP address) you won’t have a problem here.

 Wrapping It Up